Chocorean/authmod/README.md

 ## What is authmod?

 *We are 2 students from TELECOM Nancy wanted to create a minecraft server for our school.
 At the beginning, the server was opened to everyone.
 We wanted to  accept only students from our school while accepting students that didn't buy the game.
-We were to lazy to build a custom launcher to do that.
+We were lazy to build a custom launcher to do that.
 So we came up with this idea to build a mod adding a authentication layer that replaces the classic [mojang one](https://wiki.vg/Authentication).*

 AuthMod is a server side minecraft mod allowing you to accept premium or demo minecraft accounts safely.
 What is important to remind with this mod is **the mojang authentication cannot be used**.
 So if you rely on this, this mod is maybe not a good solution for you.
 Authmod proposes a set of interesting features: